joilshubham/cel-rab/README.md

     'django-celery-results' is used as Celery's results backend which uses the same sqlite3 database as the application and can be viewed in admin panel for testing

+    'flower' is also used to visually represent the Celery's transactory data at 'http://localhost:5555'.
+Use 'celery -A app_main flower' command to run flower